HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 - POST

 ## Output Data and Format
+- Output: message
+   - Type: String
+   - Description: Present on 422/503, forwarded to the toast

 - Output: boolean
    - Type: true/false
-   - Description: Describe the output.
-Stored as *tinyint(2)* in the database
+   - Description: true if HTTP 200, otherwise false

 ## Examples of Use
 ```